openshift/enhancements/enhancements/machine-config/pin-and-pre-load-images.md

 ```

 Those details are explicitly left out of this document, because they are mostly
-implementation details, and't not relevant for the user of the API.
+implementation details, and not relevant for the user of the API.

 ### Risks and Mitigations